george2621/Portfolio-Grid/README.md

 ## Description

-- A simple website by NodeJs and Handlebars to show my skills, projects, education and contact me by email in addition to download my CV and reach to my Linkedin, GitHub.
+- A simple website by NodeJs and Handlebars to show my skills, projects, education and contact me by email in addition to reach my CV, Linkedin, GitHub.

 <img  src='./public/img/home.png' >